Блог

 3. Prototype rooms: build test galleries that combine period visuals, voice notes from Margarita and Michael, and short walking-tour scripts that guide visitors through a seamless chronology.

-4. Test with learners: pilot tours for students, collecting feedback on pacing, clarity of context, and how well ethnographic notes translate into engaging experiences.
+4. Test with learners: pilot tours for students, gathering feedback on pacing, clarity of context, and how well ethnographic notes translate into engaging experiences.

 5. Plan future expansions: map additional parks for later phases, and outline event-driven updates that would keep the exhibit fresh beyond the initial launch.